ropensci/roweb3/content/champions/files/champions_template.md

 or

-[] I want to contribute to maintain an rOpenSci package _Describe your previews experiences being a manteiner in a maximum of 200 words._

-or

 [] I want to submit a package to the review process.
 _Describe your project in a maximum of 200 words. _ Provide a link to github or gitlab repository for the package